 It's pretty easy to get bogged down by the daily responsibilities of running a business, but it's important to consistently remind yourself of your long term goals.

 Because it can take three to five years for a business to become profitable, it can be easy to get distracted by apparent short term money making strategies.
 These are strategies that appear to be able to bring you money quickly for the short term, but really don't contribute to the long term growth or direction of your business.

 The problem with this approach is that pursuing several unfocused tactics can divide your time and attention so much that you won't be able to focus on any one thing enough to do it well.

-Developing your artist marketing plan will help you establish the company image that you want to portray, understand your customer profile and clarify your long term goals.
+Developing a marketing plan will help you establish the company image that you want to portray, understand your customer profile and clarify your long term goals.
 Once you do that, write them down and post them where you see them.
 When you are making decisions about whether to pursue specific marketing tactics, refer back to your big picture image and goals and ask whether that strategy serves to meet those ends.

 Reconnecting with your big picture will help you to stay on track.

-Remember, you're in this business for the long term
+Remember, you're in this business for the long term.

 Don't quickly drop a strategy and bounce to something else just because it didn't meet your expectations the first time you tried it.